Event Camera Data Pre-training: Introduction

 \section{Introduction}

-An event camera asynchronously captures the time, location, and polarity of pixel-wise changes in brightness, as a sequence of events.
-Event cameras are widely used in many applications, \eg, recognition \cite{nimagnet}, detection \cite{od1,od3}, segmentation \cite{ddd17}, optical flow \cite{mvsec}, and SLAM \cite{slam}.
-Compared with conventional RGB cameras which record all pixel intensities at a fixed frame rate, event cameras enjoy high dynamic range and temporal resolution, and are robust to lighting changes and motion blur \cite{nimagnet,ess,ed1}.
+An event camera asynchronously captures the time, location, and polarity of pixel-wise changes in brightness as a sequence of events.
+Event cameras are widely used in many applications, \eg, recognition \cite{nimagnet}, detection \cite{od1,od3}, segmentation \cite{ddd17}, optical flow estimation \cite{mvsec}, and SLAM \cite{slam}.
+Compared with conventional RGB cameras which record all pixel intensities at a fixed frame rate, event cameras enjoy a high dynamic range and temporal resolution, and are robust to lighting changes and motion blur \cite{nimagnet,ess,ed1}.

 This paper studies the problem of event camera data pre-training.
-Our pre-trained model is trained self-supervisedly, only using paired event data and RGB images for training.
+Our model is pre-trained in a self-supervised manner, only using paired event data and RGB images for training.
 One can simply transfer our pre-trained model for diverse downstream tasks.

-Significant progresses have been made for RGB images pre-training, in a self-supervised learning (SSL) framework.
-However, it is non-trivial to replicate the success for event camera data, as there is a domain-gap between RGB images and event data.
+In self-supervised learning (SSL), significant progress has been made in pre-training with RGB images \cite{mae,beit,mocov3}.
+However, it is non-trivial to replicate the success on event camera data, as there is a domain gap between RGB images and event data.
 An RGB image records all pixel intensities of a scene and is spatially dense, while the event data only records scene changes and is spatially sparse.

 For network training in the SSL framework, image augmentations (\eg, Gaussian Blur, ColorJitter, RandomResizedCrop) are one of the most important parts.
 The sparse event camera data can be commonly represented as an event image \cite{nimagnet}.
 One may directly and wrongly perform these augmentations on event images, \eg, blurring a binary event image (0/1 valued pixels) generates a meaningless event image.
-In contrast, we study how to perform event data augmentations before converting data to an event image.
+In contrast, we study how to perform event data augmentations before converting to an event image.

-We formulate our learning problem as a contrastive learning task, taking event images as inputs.
-One may directly perform a random masking strategy to sample a fixed number of event patches for encouraging the model to capture the spatial layout and fast training.
+We formulate our learning problem as a contrastive learning task.
+Taking event images as inputs, one may directly perform a random masking strategy to sample a fixed number of event patches for encouraging the model to capture the spatial layout and accelerating training.
 However, an event image is spatially sparse, and random masking would generate non-informative patches, leading to training instability.
 To mitigate this problem, we propose a conditional masking strategy to sample informative patches.